What is Hyperconverged Infrastructure (HCI) and when should I use it? Pros and cons of HCI and traditional architecture

 In a traditional cloud environment, four node types are common: Controllers, compute nodes, storage nodes, and network nodes.
-This affords the design some flexibility, but on the surface it looks more complex than a hyperconverged design, where compute nodes also provide storage and networking services.
-In other words, in a Hyperconverged Infrastructure, we slap Nova Compute, Ceph, and some type of distributed virtual routing all onto a single node.
+This affords the design some flexibility, but on the surface it looks more complex than a hyperconverged design, where compute nodes also provide storage and network management services.
+In other words, in a Hyperconverged Infrastructure, we slap Nova Compute, Ceph, and some type of distributed virtual routing all onto a single hyperconverged, or HCI node.

 I will leave the networking piece to a future post, but just looking at storage and compute, you can begin to see where issues can emerge.

 Why go Hyperconverged?The most common reasoning people choose for using a hyperconverged infrastructure, such as an OpenStack HCI, is the cost and space savings that arise from using fewer types of hardware and a smaller number of servers.
 This idea is supplemented by the notion that ‘just putting some storage on computes’ shouldn’t make much of a difference in complexity or performance.
 After all, hard drives are slow and shouldn’t need much in terms of resources, right?
 Besides, our cloud is not running at 100% anyway, so we are making some of those free resources work for us.

 Not so fast…While this configuration looks tempting on the surface, there are a number of things to consider.

 ScalabilityScalability is touted as a strength of hyperconverged, and that is true if the required scale-out ratio for storage and compute happens to match the original design expectations.
 Unfortunately, that is rarely the case.
 Furthermore, this ratio needs to take into account not just capacity, but also performance on the storage side.